INACIA: Integrating Large Language Models in Brazilian Audit Courts: Opportunities and Challenges: Introduction

 Large Language Models (LLMs) have emerged as a pivotal innovation in the artificial intelligence space, altering our interaction with digital technologies.
 Their applications span a diverse spectrum, including but not limited to information retrieval, data extraction, text classification, machine translation, and question answering \cite{KALYAN2023100048}.
 Beyond these conventional domains, LLMs demonstrate remarkable capabilities in areas such as standardized testing, creative writing \cite{shanahan2023evaluating}, and even complex decision-making tasks in business and legal environments \cite{sun2023short,chen2023introspective}.
 This versatility showcases their ability to generate insights and solutions that are contextually relevant.

 In this paper, we introduce a groundbreaking application of LLMs for administrative case processing and assisted decision-making developed jointly by the Brazilian Federal Court of Accounts (TCU, or \textit{Tribunal de Contas da União}, in Portuguese) and experts at several Brazilian research organizations.
-INACIA (\textbf{In}strução \textbf{A}ssistida \textbf{c}om \textbf{I}nteligência \textbf{A}rtificial, in Portuguese or Instruction Assisted with Artificial Intelligence) is a system that suggests judication directions, which consist of a proposed way for the decision-making authority to address the case.
-Such directions are fundamentally the responsibility of TCU's staff auditors.
-INACIA serves as an assistant in this process, providing analytical support.
-Its inputs are case filings; outputs are suggestions to the auditor to write the initial instruction\footnote{The initial instruction is the document that contains the directions written by the auditor, including the main facts of the case, the legal basis, and the proposals.}.
-INACIA uses a combination of LLMs and search engines to extract information from case documents and to reason through the extracted information.
+INACIA (\textit{\textbf{In}strução \textbf{A}ssistida \textbf{c}om \textbf{I}nteligência \textbf{A}rtificial}, in Portuguese, or \textit{AI-Assisted Legal Instruction}) is a system that suggests adjudication directions to court decision-makers -- consisting of structured reasoning around cases' claims, evidence, and relationship to legal provisions in Brazilian law.
+TCU's staff auditors draw from INACIA's analytical support but ultimately bear the responsibility of making adjudication recommendations to court decision-makers.
+Its inputs are case filings; outputs are suggestions to the auditor to write the initial instruction\footnote{The initial instruction is the document that contains the directions written by the auditor, including the main facts of the case, the legal basis, and the adjudication proposals.}.
+INACIA uses a combination of pre-trained large language models (LLMs) and search engines to extract information from case documents and to reason through the extracted information.

+Importantly, INACIA goal's is to expedite case adjudication as it sifts through case documents and connects claims, evidence, and legal provisions.
+INACIA, however, is not replacing skilled auditors; instead, it is augmenting their productivity.
+By handling routine and straightforward tasks, INACIA allows auditors to focus on more complex, analytical tasks, thereby deepening the overall effectiveness and efficiency of TCU staff.

 The main challenge in developing systems like INACIA is evaluating their performance.
 How can we ensure the quality of the produced text and extracted data?
 To address this challenge, we construct a validation dataset from TCU's case filings and propose a methodology that uses LLMs to evaluate the system's outputs.
 To our knowledge, this is the first evaluation of this kind in the legal domain.
 We demonstrate that our methodology is highly correlated with human evaluation and can be used to evaluate the system's performance.
 Our results demonstrate that INACIA can produce high-quality text for the initial instruction but also forewarn the need for further research to improve the quality of the system's outputs.